Tell Me It's Taboo

 On 11th September ceremonies are held at Ground Zero in New York and elsewhere around the world to commemorate the lives lost in the terrorist attacks on the USA the previous year.
 In Karachi, on the same day, one of men who was claimed to have planned the September 11th attacks, Ramzi bin al-Shibh, is arrested after a gun battle with Pakistani police.

-After a closely contested election the German Chancellor Gerhard Schröder wins a second term in office.
+After a closely contested election on 22nd September the "red-green" governing coalition led by German Chancellor Gerhard Schröder wins a second term in office.

-Former Tory Minister and MP Edwina Currie reveals that she had a four-year affair with former Prime Minister John Major.
+On 30th September the former Tory Minister and MP Edwina Currie reveals that she had a four-year affair with former Prime Minister John Major..

 |

-Police investigating alleged IRA spying raid Sinn Fein offices in Belfast.
+Police investigating alleged IRA spying raid Sinn Féin offices in Belfast on 4th October.
 The Northern Ireland Assembly is suspended.

-Standing trial in Boston, Richard Reid admits that in December 2001 he tried to blow up an American Airlines plane with a bomb hidden in his shoe
+On the same day, standing trial in Boston, Richard Reid pleads guilty to the eight counts against him, admitting that in December 2001 he had tried to blow up an American Airlines plane with a bomb hidden in his shoe

-More than 190 people are killed and over 300 injured when a car bomb explodes outside a crowded nightclub in Kuta, Bali
+On 12th October 202 people are killed and a further 209 injured when a car bomb explodes outside a crowded nightclub in Kuta, Bali.

 |

-Amid speculation that the band members have disliked each other for years and want to sever all ties, personal and professional, the Seekers catalogue is offered for sale to the highest bidder.
+Amid speculation that the band members had disliked each other for years and wanted to sever all ties, personal and professional, The Seekers catalogue is offered for sale to the highest bidder, with tenders due by close of business on Monday, 2nd December.

 On 3rd November, whilst touring the UK, skiffle star Lonnie Donegan dies, aged 71.